reflectivity/reflectivity.github.io/projects/simple_model.md

 #### composits

 A composit behaves like a material, but is made up from (on or) several materials with respective relative densities.
+It enables an easy way to define mixtures (solvents, interdiffusion, absorption).

 ``` YAML
     compositis: